ztuowen/llguidance/README.md

 In llguidance, the full mask computation for a typical JSON schema takes about 1.5ms (for 128k tokenizer).
-However, very often the ["slicer" optimization](./docs/optimizations.md) applies, and thus the avarage mask computation in a large JSON benchmark suite (2M tokens, 10k schemas) is under 50us, with less than 1% of masks taking longer than 1ms, and 0.001% taking longer than 10ms (but still shorter than 30ms).
+However, very often the ["slicer" optimization](./docs/optimizations.md) applies, and thus the avarage mask computation in [JSON Schema Bench](https://github.com/guidance-ai/jsonschemabench) (2.5M tokens, 10k schemas) is under 50us, with less than 1% of masks taking longer than 1ms, and 0.001% taking longer than 10ms (but still shorter than 30ms).
 The optimization doesn't involve any significant pre-computation.